Visiting the universities that interest you is the best way to find out about the courses on offer and to view the facilities provided.

 - How flexible is the university likely to be on results day if my grades don’t quite meet the offer I’m holding?

-- Are places likely to be available in Adjustment or Clearing?
+- Are places likely to be available in Clearing?

 - How is the course taught and assessed?